reuk/wayverb/docs_source/evaluation.md

 The application has an accessible graphical interface.
-Although some desirable features (such as built-in convolution and 3D editing) are missing, the interface is focussed and functional.
+Although some desirable features (such as built-in convolution and 3D editing) are missing, the interface is focused and functional.
 It is possible to install and use without specialist training.
 Additionally, all code is open-source, allowing collaboration and contribution from interested third-parties.
 While the accuracy and efficiency goals were not conclusively met, it is clear that the